NAVS launches nationwide initiative to promote adoption of lab animals

 Update: North Dakota introduces the first new bill in 2017 (New Jersey’s session runs from 2016-17).
 Watch this page for more state bills!

 In 2017, NAVS has launched a campaign to encourage legislators to support a law to require laboratories that use dogs and cats for research to adopt out healthy animals when they have finished the research, testing or educational activity for which they are being used.
 NAVS has targeted the states that, according to the U.S. Department of Agriculture, use the most dogs and cats for research purposes.
 Letters went out to thousands of legislators to sponsor a bill this year to give dogs and cats used for research a chance at a loving home.

-In 2014, Minnesota passed a law that will require publicly-funded institutions of higher learning to adopt out their dogs and cats used for research and education instead of routinely euthanizing them when they are no longer needed.
+In 2014, Minnesota passed a law that required publicly-funded institutions of higher learning to adopt out their dogs and cats used for research and education instead of routinely euthanizing them when they are no longer needed.
 While this measure will not end the use of these animals for research, it does reflect a new trend recognizing that animals deserve to enjoy a good life after their time spent in a laboratory.
-Four other states introduced similar legislation in 2014, and many other introduced similar measures for consideration in the 2015-16 session.

 If you live in a state that has legislation pending, please contact your legislator and encourage them to support this legislation.